dashqrcodes/dashqrcodes/README.md

 EASTER EGG: Steve Jobs and Steve Wozniak sold the first Apple Computers in the same building where I sold my first order of printed postcards with QR codes on them at 4Printings on El Camino Real in Mt.
 View, CA -formerly The Byte Shop.

-It's a big personal step for me as it's my first and last software endeavor and I have real paying customers!
-This is a mission.
-I am not a serial entreprenuer not do I ever intend to be.
-This is a mission to save the world...from being forgotten.
+Mission driven endeavor with real paying early stage customers!
+This is a mission to save the planet...from being forgotten.

 This is only the beginning.